kevinolega/callcentertrainingtips/assets/pages/2web/expired.md

 We did our best to extend the time.

-We pushed the lessons till the end of December 2020 and went overtime during the holidays to make sure that the old students weren't left behind.

-We also offered a 30 day extension period.
+We also offered a seven day extension period.

 ## Here's what you can do.